ozekri/SEPO/README.md

 ## What’s in this repository at the moment?

-**Full implementation** of the GRPO version of `SEPO` on a masked difusion language model [MDLM (Sahoo et al., 2023)](https://github.com/kuleshov-group/mdlm), with application to finetune a masked diffusion language model on DNA sequences.
+**Full implementation** of the GRPO version of `SEPO` on a masked difusion language model [MDLM (Sahoo et al., 2023)](https://github.com/kuleshov-group/mdlm), with an application on fine-tuning a masked diffusion language model on DNA sequences.
 Extensible and modular codebase to facilitate further research.

 ##### Key Files:
 - **`grpo_train.py`**: Contains the full iterative `SEPO` algorithm (GRPO version).